How to drive in Iceland

 Adjust your speed according to driving conditions.
 The speed limit in populated areas is usually 50 km/h, 60 km/h on thruways.
 However in residential areas it is usually only 30 km/h.
 In rural areas the gravel roads have a speed limit of 80 km/h, and paved roads 90 km/h.

 Most mountain roads and roads in the interior of Iceland have a surface of loose gravel.
 The surface on the gravel roads is often loose, especially along the sides of the roads, so one should drive carefully and slow down whenever approaching an oncoming car.

 Icelandic landscapes are beautiful and easily draws the driver’s attention away from the road.
 But in order to reach your destination safely, you must keep your full attention on driving.
 We care for our customers and hope you have a wonderful journey when driving in Iceland.

 Driving rules and obligations in Iceland

 Iceland is a beautiful country but the travelling conditions can be challenging.

 Because of the changing weather we need to keep a good eye on the roads.
-That is why we have a special website that tells you the condition of the road.
-There you can see if there is snow or ice on the roads, if it’s closed or clear to drive on.
+That is why the Icelandic Road and Coastal Administration (IRCA) updates their website with information on the conditions on roads frequently.
+Visit http://www.road.is/ where you can see if there is snow or ice on the roads; if it’s closed or clear to drive.